wolfSSL/wolfTPM/README.md

 * This implementation provides all TPM 2.0 API's in compliance with the specification.
 * Wrappers provided to simplify Key Generation/Loading, RSA encrypt/decrypt, ECC sign/verify, ECDH, NV, Hashing/HACM, AES, Sealing/Unsealing, Attestation, PCR Extend/Quote and Secure Root of Trust.
-* Testing done using TPM 2.0 modules from STMicro ST33 (SPI/I2C), Infineon OPTIGA SLB9670/SLB9672/SLB9673, Microchip ATTPM20, Nations Tech Z32H330TC/NS350 and Nuvoton NPCT650/NPCT750.
+* Any TPM 2.0 compliant module is supported.
+Tested modules include Infineon SLB9670, SLB9672, SLB9673, STMicroelectronics ST33KTPM2XSPI, ST33KTPM2I, ST33TPHF2XSPI, ST33TPHF2XI2C, Microchip ATTPM20, Nations Technologies/NSING Z32H330, NS350, and Nuvoton NPCT650, NPCT750.
 * wolfTPM uses the TPM Interface Specification (TIS) to communicate either over SPI, or using a memory mapped I/O range.
 * On Linux, wolfTPM auto-detects between the kernel TPM driver (`/dev/tpmX`) and direct SPI access at runtime - a simple `./configure && make` works with either interface.
 * wolfTPM can also use the Linux TPM kernel interface (`/dev/tpmX`) to talk with any physical TPM on SPI, I2C and even LPC bus.